jwells131313/goethe/README.md

 errors.

 The following example uses recursive read/write locks, an error queue and a functional queue along with a pool.
-The actual work done in the randomWork method is just sleeping anywhere from 1 to 99 milliseconds.
+The work done in the randomWork method is just sleeping anywhere from 1 to 99 milliseconds.
 However, if the number of milliseconds to sleep is divisible by 13 then the randomWork method will return with an error.
 If the number of milliseconds to sleep is divisible by seven then randomWork will exit with no error but will not put new work on the queue.
 Otherwise random